DoD-Platform-One/Technical-Profiles/README.md

-# Big Bang Customer Template
+# Technical Profiles

-> _This is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
-Please direct all code changes, issues and comments to <https://repo1.dso.mil/platform-one/big-bang/customers/technical-profiles>_
+> _[This](https://github.com/DoD-Platform-One/Technical-Profiles) is a mirror of a government repo hosted on [Repo1](https://repo1.dso.mil/) by [DoD Platform One](http://p1.dso.mil/).
+Issues, comments, and code changes will be replicated in <https://repo1.dso.mil/platform-one/big-bang/customers/technical-profiles> and will be assessed by the team there._

-This repository provides a template for managing your Big Bang configurations using predefined profiles.
-These profiles enable a collection of services and add-ons designed to work together for a specific use case.
-If there isn't currently a profile here that suits your use case, feel free to outline your profile and open a ticket or a pull request to get it added here.
+This repository provides templates for managing your Big Bang deployment using predefined "technical profiles."
+Each profile enables a collection of services and add-ons designed to work together for a specific use case.
+If there isn't currently a profile here that suits your use case, feel free to outline your profile and open a ticket or a pull request to create it.

 If you are new to Big Bang, it is recommended you start with the [Big Bang Quickstart Guide](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/guides/deployment-scenarios/quickstart.md) before customizing this template.